 Here’s some good points – Shea butter has anti-inflammatory effects as well as anti-skin tumor properties (trials showed it inhibits skin cancers).
 And it’s an antioxidant as well.
 And it’s edible.
 It also blocks UV rays.

-1. Measure the shea butter, avocado oil, and olive oil in a pyrex glass cup.
+1. Measure the shea butter, beeswax, avocado oil, and olive oil in a mason glass jar — the type you use for canning.

 2. Place the glass in a saucepan filled with water.